paulaamaya/functional-programming/racket.md

 ; "2 is smaller than 3"
 ```

-Complex conditionals can be formed by nesting if expressions.
-Although this can be refactored into cleaner code, here is an example,
+Complex conditionals can be formed by nesting if expressions,

 ```rkt
 (define (reply s)